MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ JEFFERY A  SERGEANT  101442 │
     =#

+Let's make this example more interesting.
 To return employees having greater than average salary, we must first compute the average salary.

     AvgSalary =
        :avg_salary => mean.(It.department.employee.salary)